Before arriving at our facility, please familiarize yourself with the important information below.

 Keep Your Pet Indoors

 Pets must be kept indoors or confined the night before surgery.
 This ensures that they are not eating outside, which could potentially be dangerous during surgery.
+For outdoor pets, it is also best to keep your pet inside for a couple of days following surgery to assure they are recovering well and making sure they are eating, drinking, and that their incision is healing.

 Method of Payment